Equilibrium states for self-products of flows and the mixing properties of rank 1 geodesic flows: Bernoullicity of the Knieper-Bowen-Margulis measure

 \subsection{From K to Bernoulli}

-In the classic argument for the Bernoulli property for hyperbolic systems by Ornstein and Weiss \cite{OW73}, they first show the $K$-property.
-Then they argue that in their setting, $K$ implies the existence of a refining sequence of Very Weak Bernoulli partitions, which in turn implies Bernoulli.
-This approach was extended to equilibrium states for Anosov flows by Ratner \cite{mR74}.
+In the classic argument for the Bernoulli property by Ornstein and Weiss \cite{OW73}, they first show the $K$-property.
+Then they argue that in their setting, which in \cite{OW73} was the geodesic flow on a constant negative curvature surface, the $K$-property implies the existence of a refining sequence of Very Weak Bernoulli partitions, which in turn implies Bernoulli.
+This argument was extended to equilibrium states for Anosov flows by Ratner \cite{mR74}.
 This has become the primary approach to proving the Bernoulli property in smooth dynamics, and was generalized by Pesin to non-uniformly hyperbolic flows \cite{yP77}.
-This strategy was also carried out by Chernov and Haskell for suspension flows over some non-uniformly hyperbolic maps with singularities \cite{CH96}, and by Ledrappier, Lima, and Sarig for 3-dimensional smooth flows using countable state symbolic dynamics \cite{LLS}.
+This strategy was also carried out by Chernov and Haskell for suspension flows over some non-uniformly hyperbolic maps with singularities \cite{CH96}, by Ledrappier, Lima, and Sarig for 3-dimensional smooth flows using countable state symbolic dynamics \cite{LLS}, and by Baladi and Demers for certain billiard flows \cite{BalDe}.
 We follow the account of \cite{CH96}, since it particularly emphasizes the details necessary for the flow case.
 We note that the arguments we need also appear in recent work by \cite{PTV} and elsewhere.

 Most results in the literature are stated for a smooth measure or SRB measure, however it is widely accepted that what is really needed is product structure for the measure on rectangles.
 This is made clear in the account by Chernov and Haskell \cite{CH96}.
 Their results are stated for suspension flows over a non-uniformly hyperbolic map with a smooth measure, but their argument applies more generally.
 We explain how to extract a much more general statement from their write-up.